 Sometimes even the writer is not sure of the full intent of a poem.

-This one represents an attempt to capture one of my earliest memories.
+This is an attempt to capture one of my earliest memories.

 I was a pre-schooler, and we lived in town then.
 I remember the long, sloping yard as always being flooded with sunshine.